nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ## What do we mean by <br>data set?

-&bull; multiple observations with values/measures on the same set of <span style="text-decoration: underline;">named</span> dimensions <!-- .element: class="fragment" -->
+&bull; multiple observations with values/measures on the same set of <span style="text-decoration: underline;">named</span> dimensions

-&bull; different dimensions may have different types of data <!-- .element: class="fragment" -->
+&bull; different dimensions may have different types of data

 ---

+## pandas

-pandas is built on NumPy
+&bull; pandas is built on NumPy

-pandas adds nice features for working with data sets<br>
+&bull; pandas adds nice features for working with data sets<br>
-<small>grouping, merging, time series, handling missing values, easy plotting</small>
+<small>e.g. grouping, merging, time series, handling missing values, easy plotting</small>

-Especially good for *well-structured* data sets
+&bull; Especially good for *well-structured* data sets

 ---